Nonlinear matrix recovery using optimization on the Grassmann manifold: Proofs for Section (Convergence of the alternating minimization algorithm)

-where $L_u$ is the Lipschitz constant of the gradient of the pullback~(\aref{assumption:pullback_lipschitz_altmin}) and $f^*$ is the lower bound of $f$ (\aref{assumption:bounded_below}). \end{lemma} \begin{proof} We follow the development of~\cite[Theorem 4]{boumal2016global}.
+where $L_u$ is the Lipschitz constant of the gradient of the pullback~(\aref{assumption:pullback_lipschitz_altmin}). \end{lemma} \begin{proof} We follow the development of~\cite[Theorem 4]{boumal2019global}.
 By Lipschitz continuity of the gradient we have,

-Let $\eta = -\dfrac{1}{L_u} \grad_\calU f(X_{k+1},\calU_k)$ and define $\calU^+ = \Retr_{\calU_k}\left(\dfrac{-1}{L_u} \grad_\calU f(X_{k+1},\calU_k)\right)$ , which gives
+Let $\eta = -\dfrac{1}{L_u} \grad_\calU f(X_{k+1},\calU_k)$ and define $\calU^+ = \Retr_{\calU_k}\left(\dfrac{-1}{L_u} \grad_\calU f(X_{k+1},\calU_k)\right)$, which gives